cvulpispaper/compute_anib/README.md

 # compute_anib
 This is a perl script for computing anib values among bacterial genomes.
 A greedy overlap removal strategy is applied.
-The program implements tha algorithm described in
+The program implements the algorithm described in Michael Richter and Ramon Rosselló-Móra Proc Natl Acad Sci U S A. 2009 Nov 10; 106(45): 19126–19131

 The program depends on a working ncbi installation of ncbi blast+ You can install blast+ in your system by following instruction provided here: